Fresno Dog Bite Lawyers

 Common Types Of Dog Bite Injuries

 The effects of dog bites go beyond pain.
-They can be physically damaging, emotionally traumatic, and life-altering.
+They can be physically damaging, emotionally traumatic, and impact your daily life.
 In spite of the absence of visible scars, the emotional and mental toll of the bite can last for years.
-The types of injuries dog bite victims suffer are one of the factors that determine how the owner should compensate them.
-Here are some of the most common dog bite injuries:
+The types of injuries dog bite victims suffer are among the factors considered when determining an owner’s potential liability.
+Here are some examples of common dog bite injuries:- Lacerations — Being bitten by a dog often results in lacerations.
+Deep, jagged, and painful tears in the skin need immediate medical attention.

 - Infections — Failure to thoroughly clean a wound can lead to serious diseases caused by bacteria from the dog’s mouth.
 There is a possibility of victims contracting cellulitis, sepsis, tetanus, and, in rare cases, even rabies.
 Some infections can become life-threatening if not treated.